GodotVR/godot-openvr-asset/README.md

 HDR support
 -----------
 HDR support for the headset is currently not available.
 OpenVR does not accept Godots HDR color buffer for rendering.
-We're still investigating this.
+A solution is currently under review for Godot 3.1

 Licensing
 ---------